Why Postpartum Care is Critical in the 4th Trimester

 Self-care might feel like an indulgence, but it is actually a necessity.

 I recall that in the early days after my hospital discharge, I had difficulty in rolling out of bed for the night feeds.
 That was when I realised that after the 40 weeks of pregnancy, I had little core strength to speak of.
 I subsequently also checked myself for diastasis recti (see image below), and found a gap of three fingers' width.
 It was a sobering moment to find myself back at square one, and I had to take extra care with the functional exercises I slowly eased myself back into.

 I'm glad to say that I've since rebuilt my strength gradually, and also managed my diastasis recti by fully restoring its function.
 Being stronger also helps me in the day-to-day activities of carrying, lifting my baby, as well as pinning him down for diaper changes.
 Fellow mamas will know how wriggly and quick they get, as they grow! :)

 I specialize in working with prenatal and postnatal mamas, and the creation of Get Strong, New Mama was inspired by my personal postpartum experience, and the realisation that self-care is vital to the physical and mental well-being of a new mother.

-Served online in an engaging audiovisual format, mamas can learn all about safely easing themselves back into exercise, through re-connecting to their core and pelvic floor; and functional training that will help them with lifting and carrying their growing baby day in and out.
+Served online via weekly training sessions, mamas can learn all about safely easing themselves back into exercise, through re-connecting to their core and pelvic floor; and functional training that will help them with lifting and carrying their growing baby day in and out.

 Most importantly, learn all about how to check yourself for diastasis recti, and the kind of safe exercises that you can try in each phase of recovery.